go-steam/steam/README.md

 Version Control
 ---------------

-Current Version is v129.0.0.0 and is compatable only with steamworks_sdk_129.
+Current Version is v1.0.0 and is compatable only with steamworks_sdk_128.
 We recommend that all developers use version control tags to avoid breaking their project.
-Our version format is SDK.MAJOR,MINOR,PATCH.
+Our version format is MAJOR,MINOR,PATCH.
 We recommend the use of godep to preserve your projects dependencies.

 For more details about semantic versioning, see the documentation at: